Cohnway Matthew Johnson

 Alejandro Castro, 40 of Brownsville, Texas 11-16-14

 Pump Operator/Paramedic Castro was found unresponsive while on-duty inside of Brownsville Fire Station 8.
-Castro had succumbed in the fire station to a nature and cause of fatal injury still to be determined.
+The cause of death was a heart attack.
 Our thoughts and prayers are with the Castro family.

 Arthur “Art” E. Treon, 62 of Cape May Court House, New Jersey 11-19-14

 County Fire Coordinator Treon responded to a working multi-family dwelling fire.
-While operating as fire coordinator, Treon began experiencing chest pains and difficulty breathing and was transported by EMS to Cape Region Medical Center for a suspected heart attack.
-Fire Coordinator Treon was admitted for possible pneumonia but subsequently passed away at approximately 2230hrs on 11/19/2014 from a nature and cause of injury still to be reported.
+While operating as fire coordinator, Treon began experiencing chest pains and difficulty breathing.
+He was transported by EMS to a local hospital for a suspected heart attack.
+Fire Coordinator Treon was admitted for possible pneumonia but subsequently passed away at approximately 2230hrs on November 19, 2014.
+The cause of death was listed as acute respiratory failure following exposure to carbon monoxide at a fire scene.
 Our thoughts and prayers are with the Treon family.

 Samir “Sam” P. Ashmar, 51 of Allenton, Pennsylvania 11-20-14

 Fire Marshal Ashmar responded to an emergency medical incident that occurred at 1221hrs.
 The incident concluded and Fire Marshal Ashmar went about his day.
 At 1947hrs, firefighters were called to Fire Marshal Ashmar’s home, he was suffering a heart attack.
 He was treated and transported to the hospital but did not survive.
 Our thoughts and prayers are with the Ashmar family.